 StackState is not only able to combine and correlate data from any data source, but can also keep track of all changes in the landscape.
 Whether it's a deployment, an infrastructure change or any other change, nothing is overlooked.
-You can experience StackState by starting your free trial in StackState GO or book a guided tour.
+You can experience StackState by booking a guided tour.

 Gartner closes their report by advising the following three action items:

 Use AIOps pattern analysis to shorten the time required to make an effective change by creating a continuous feedback loop between DevOps and monitoring